 Should I be worried if my scores are different?

-It’s natural to be concerned about discrepancies.
-In your credit report or anywhere.
-Or your scores.
-Slight variations between different platforms are relatively common.
+It’s natural to be concerned about discrepancies in your credit report or your scores.
+But slight variations between different credit score websites are relatively common.
+The credit score you see on these platforms could be an estimate.
+They might not be the exact score used by lenders.

 What Should You Do if You Have Specific Concerns or Questions Regarding Your Different Credit Scores?